apphud/ApphudSDK/README.md

 **Complete mobile in-app purchases stack with no extra costs.** Don’t waste time and money on building your own in-app purchases infrastructure.
 Use Apphud for free until your app revenue increases $10,000 per month.

-**Focused on data accuracy.** Apphud provides the highest accuracy on app revenue tracking.
+**Focused on data accuracy.** Apphud provides the [highest accuracy on app revenue tracking](https://apphud.com/blog/apphud-data-accuracy-research).
 Analyze all important app metrics with a confidence.

 **Trusted by thousands of mobile apps worldwide.** From small apps earning a few thousands per month to a leading mobile-focused companies.

 **Support that really cares**.
 With Apphud you can be sure you’re not alone with in-app subscription growth challenges.
 We proud of our zero-ignored tickets support – answering to every request in minutes!
 Customers success and priority support for Enterprise clients.

 **Retain users and grow revenue**.
 Use our Rules to engage and re-engage subscribers with no code required.
-Run pricing experiments to find a better price.
+Run [A/B pricing experiments](https://apphud.com/blog/ab-testing-with-apphud) to find a better price.

 ## Installation